My spouse gave me divorce papers and told me to have them notarized. Should I sign them?

 Once you have signed a Marital Dissolution Agreement or Permanent Parenting Plan, they are extremely hard to get out of.
 You owe yourself the peace of mind you will experience from knowing an attorney has looked over these documents and they mean exactly what you think they mean.
 If they do not, then an attorney's advice will save you the immeasurable heartache of a bad deal.

-If you are interested in document review services, please contact me to discuss your situation and your options.
+If you are interested in document review services, please make an appointment to discuss your situation and your options.